What do I need to be accepted into the Teacher Librarian Services credential program?

 Does CSULB offer a Master's degree for Teacher Librarians?

-Yes: a Master of Arts in Education, Educational Technology & Media Leadership program.
+Yes: the master's degree in Educational Technology & Media Leadership.
 This Master's enables you to work in school libraries.
-The degree also prepares you to work in other types of libraries/information organizations.
-This program has been nationally accredited by the National Council for Accreditation of Teacher Education since 2001, and the credential is also nationally and state accredited.
+The master's degree also prepares you to work in other types of libraries/information organizations.
+This program has been nationally accredited by the National Council for Accreditation of Teacher Education since 2001, and the credential is also regionally and state accredited.
 The program is not ALA-accredited at this point.
+If you are applying for both the Teacher Librarian Services Credential and the Educational Technoloy & Media Leadership master's degree, you do need to have a teaching credential.

-What are the requirements for a Master of Art in Education, Option in Educational Technology and Media Leadership?
+What are the requirements for a Master's Degree in Educational Technology and Media Leadership?

-Please visit the Master of Arts in Education, Educational Technology & Media Leadership program website.
+Please visit the Educational Technology & Media Leadership program website.

 How long does it take to get the Teacher Librarian Services credential -- and the master's degree?